 By Rick Steves

 While information is what keeps you afloat, too much can sink the ship.
 So winnow down your resources to what best suits your travel needs and interests.
-For instance, WWII buffs research battle sites, wine lovers brainstorm a wish list of wineries, and MacGregors locate their clan's castles in Scotland.
+WWII buffs research battle sites, wine lovers brainstorm a wish list of wineries, and MacGregors locate their clan's castles in Scotland.

 Too many people are penny-wise and pound-foolish when it comes to information.
 I see them every year, stranded on street corners in Paris, hemorrhaging money.
 It's cascading off of them in €100 notes.
 Tourists with too little (or too dated) information run out of money, fly home early, and hate the French.
-Don't let this be you: choose a recently updated guidebook that's right for your trip, and use it.
+Don't let this be you: Choose a recently updated guidebook that's right for your trip, and use it.

-Tourist Information Websites
+Tourist Information Office Websites